steven-michaud/HookCase/2-building.md

 # Building

-HookCase requires a compatible version of OS X -- OS X 10.9 (Mavericks) through macOS 10.15 (Mojave).
+HookCase requires a compatible version of OS X -- OS X 10.9 (Mavericks) through macOS 11 (Big Sur).
 Building it also requires a relatively recent version of XCode.
 I recommend building on the version of OS X where you'll be using HookCase, and using the most recent version of XCode available for that version.
 But the version